 MMA has become increasing popular over the last few years.
 MMA may seem dangerous at first glance but did you know that MMA is safer than boxing?
-There has been a lot more serious and fatal injuries reported in boxing then in MMA.
+There has been a lot more serious and fatal injuries reported in boxing than in MMA.
 There are rules in MMA that keep the fighter safer.

 Different sized gloves

 The size of the boxing glove makes a difference.
 Since the glove is bigger and has a lot of padding more impact is absorbed to the head of the opponent.
-In MMA the glove is a lot thinner making alot more direct contact with the persons fist.
+In MMA the glove is a lot thinner making a lot more direct contact with the persons fist.
 This doesn’t disperse as much impact to the head which makes the MMA glove safer.

 Standing eight count

 In boxing there is a standing eight count.
 This rule gives fighters eight seconds to get back up after they’ve been knocked down by a punch.
 The problem with this is that a boxer can suffer a concussion and then get back up a few seconds later to fight.
 Getting knocked out after already having a concussion can be very dangerous.

 Of course somebody can suffer a concussion while fighting in MMA and continue.
 However in MMA when the fighter is knocked out or unable to defend themselves the fight is usually stopped.
 This makes the rules in MMA safer.

 In MMA the rounds are shorter.
 Pro MMA has three five-minute rounds or five five-minute rounds for championship fights.
 In pro boxing the rounds can be anywhere from four to twelve depending on experience.
 Twelve is for championship fights.

 In MMA kicks and knees are allowed.
 This means more areas can be targeted such as the midsection and legs resulting in less strikes to the head as opposed to boxing which is just punches.